damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  Google Hangouts calling credit
     *  Office space (if working from home is not practical)
     *  Work-related online courses
+    *  The company will pay for all courses related to learning how to code, and you may also allocate work time to take courses that interest you.
+If you are new to development, we encourage you to learn Git through GitLab, and feel free to ask any questions in the #git-help Slack channel.
     *  Work-related conferences, including travel, lodging and meals.
 If total costs exceed $500, reimbursement requires prior approval from your manager.
     *  Travel to visit team members, including flights, trains, and transportation to/from the airport.
 Reimbursement requires prior approval from your manager.
 Lodging, meals and local travel while visiting may not be covered out of fairness to the people being visited.
         * It may be acceptable to cover some meals, where there are either a large number of team members present or the purpose is work-related.